Satanic Temple statue among displays at Illinois Capitol

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+“Under the Constitution, the First Amendment, people have a right to express their feelings, their thoughts,” Druker said.
+“This recognizes that.”

-Druker says the state can’t censor the contents of the display if they’re not funded by taxpayer dollars because the Capitol rotunda is a public place.
+Druker said the state can’t censor the contents of a display that is not funded by taxpayer dollars because the Capitol rotunda is a public place.

+The sculpture from The Satanic Temple isn’t the only display that challenges mainstream religious views.

+The rotunda for several years has a sign from the Wisconsin-based Freedom From Religion Foundation that states, “Religion is but myth and superstition that hardens hearts and enslaves minds.”

 Information from: The State Journal-Register, http://www.sj-r.com